Komodo-pty/ares-attack/README.md

 # ares-attack
-Too lazy to keep typing the same commands, or to write a simple shell script to run them for you?

-Well then this is the tool suite for you!

 Ares helps Pentesters prepare for war by performing simple attacks against Web Apps and Windows targets (WAR files sold seperately).

 ## Functionality